lunar-vc/GEO-101-for-Developer-Tool-Startups/README.md

 ### 🌟 **Star this repo if you find it helpful!**

-*Built with ❤️ for the portfolio companies of Lunar Ventures*
+*Built with ❤️ by [Etel Friedmann](https://www.linkedin.com/in/etelfr/) for the portfolio companies of Lunar Ventures*

 </div>